Wyliemaster/GD-Decompiled/README.md

 # GD-Decompiled
- an attempt to get the source code for Geometry Dash through reverse engineering and decompiling the game
+ an attempt to get the source code for Geometry Dash through reverse engineering and decompiling the game.

+- Intended to be used for reference.
+Not compilable

 ## Buy GD